 Professor Alastair Adair is the Deputy Vice-Chancellor for Ulster University.

-For the last seven years Professor Adair has served as Pro-Vice-Chancellor and latterly also as Provost of the Belfast and Jordanstown campuses.
-Previously he was Dean of the Faculty of Art, Design and the Built Environment and Head of the School of the Built Environment at Ulster.
-He is also Professor of Property Investment and an active researcher, with research interests comprising the financing of infrastructure and regeneration and property market performance.
+Previously Professor Adair served as Pro-Vice-Chancellor and Provost of the Belfast and Jordanstown campuses, Dean of the Faculty of Art, Design and the Built Environment and Head of the School of the Built Environment at Ulster.
+He is also Professor of Property Investment and a researcher, with research interests comprising the financing of infrastructure and regeneration, and property market performance.